-In our opinion, based on our audit and report of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Town of West Boylston, Massachusetts, as of June 30, 2022, (except for the West Boylston Municipal Lighting Plant which is as of and for the year ended December 31, 2021), and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the governmental general fund, the governmental ARPA grant fund, the sewer enterprise fund, and the aggregate remaining fund information of the Town of West Boylston, Massachusetts, as of June 30, 2023, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the West Boylston Municipal Lighting Plant as of December 31, 2021, which represents 47%, 36%, and 84%, respectively, of the assets, net position, and revenues of the business-type activities as of June 30, 2022, and the respective changes in financial position, and where applicable, cash flows thereof for the year then ended.
+We did not audit the financial statements of the West Boylston Municipal Lighting Plant as of December 31, 2022, which represents 47%, 66% and 37%, respectively, of the assets, net position, and revenues of the business-type activities, and the respective changes in financial position, and where applicable, cash flows thereof for the year then ended.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the West Boylston Municipal Lighting Plant, is based solely on the report of other auditors.

-Basis for Opinions
+Basis for Qualified and Unmodified Opinions

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the

+Comptroller General of the United States.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the Town of West Boylston, Massachusetts and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified and unmodified audit opinions.